knapsack-cloud/twig-renderer/readme.md

 # Twig Renderer

+> Render templates using Twig PHP, via this Node JS renderer.

+*Special thanks to [Salem Ghoweri](https://twitter.com/salem_ghoweri) for collaboration on this project!*

 # How to Use

 **Currently in early beta - highly undocumented; use at your own risk.
 API will change often.**